hkupty/holistic/README.md

 If I fail catastrophically, then I should take a step back, reassess, and learn with the outcome.

 Therefore, there's always a win hidden somewhere.
 The only time I lose is if I get stuck.
 Let's make sure this doesn't happen.

+## Where am I at and how can you (yes, you reading this) help?

+I have picked up a few things already and this is starting to feel natural, which is good.
+At the same time, this is a one-person journey and there's a risk I'm piling up vices, anti-patterns or suboptimal ways of solving problems.

+Of course you're not obliged to do anything, but I would truly appreciate if you could help me out correcting those, pointing the right direction, guidance, etc.

+It is a journey I'll walk on my own, but I'll be truly grateful for anyone willing to help in any way.

+There are a couple of "rules" I've set for this project:

+- I want to, as much as possible, avoid using the heap (aka allocators).
+Why?
+Because I think it is a fun challenge and it is a nice way to compartmentalize subjects - adding them in the future by refactoring will be a fun learning process;
+- It should allow for custom HLS tags, as long as they're known in compile time;
+- Performance is not the goal, but it shouldn't be neglected either.

+That's it.
+Very simple.
+So, beforehand, I thank you for your interest in this project and for helping me in this journey.